cn0047/stash/ed/t/cryptography/README.md

 Cryptography
 -

+Shared Secret - piece of data, known only to the parties involved (usually refers to symmetric cryptography).

 Symmetric encryption (symmetric key cryptography) - sender and receiver have same secret key.
 Same key for encrypting and decrypting.